 Carrollton Fire Rescue conducts a Civil Service entrance exam approximately twice a year.
-To submit interest for a Firefighter position for the City, view our exam information page.
+To submit interest for a Firefighter position for the City, view our recruitment information page.

 Requirements for Beginning Position as Firefighter

 A person may not take an entrance examination for a beginning position in the fire department unless the person is at least 18 years of age and a person may not be certified as eligible for a beginning position in the fire department if the person is 36 years of age or older as provided by Chapter 143 of the Texas Local Government Code.

 Candidates must possess a Bachelor's Degree or greater or have successfully completed a minimum of 30 semester hours of courses from an accredited college or university with a minimum cumulative GPA of 2.5 from all colleges or universities attended.

 An applicant who is currently a National Registered Paramedic and/or a Texas Department of State Health Services certified paramedic may receive 39 college credit hours.
 These hours include prior EMT certification.